mcgooz/SousChef/README.md

 ### Additional info
 *Ingredients API and limitations - Admittedly, there are edge cases in which a user may need to add an ingredient that doesn't exist in the database.
 More often than not, there is suitable approximation available, which can be mentioned in the description or steps.

+When outlining a plan for the project, I had wanted to include some other functionality but eventually decided that, as the project was already becoming quite large, I would leave this for future updates.
+These other features include:
+- Edit Recipes - I spent a significant amount of time trying to get the the `StepFormSet`to stay in sync with the cloned rows when editing a recipe.
+Ultimately, I decided to leave it out so that I could focus on finishing what I already had.
+- Linked pantries - when visiting a recipe page, the app will tell you which ingredients you already have in the pantry and which are missing.
+Additionally, a feature that allows you to mark the recipe as "made", would remove that quantity of specified ingredients from your pantry.
+- Dark mode/high contrast mode - On some screens, with night light enabled, the colours can be slightly hard on the eyes.
+As I'm quite fond of the aesthetic in general, I'd like to explore a dark mode / high contrast option rather than redesigning.

+Thank you for your time!
+I'm grateful for all the efforts made to provide such a useful and enjoyable course! :)